 Mission Make Over by Tirso AraizaLucia Ippolito (2012) // www.cialuart.com

-Mission Dolores is currently the oldest standing structure in San Francisco and was founded by Francisco Palou in October 1776.
-This is an active place of worship that you can visit.
+Mission Dolores is the oldest standing structure in San Francisco.
+It was founded by Francisco Palou in October 1776.
+It is an active place of worship that you can visit.

 Mission Dolores